pbecker93/DLRC-Unicorns/README.md

 2. Additional Ubuntu Packages
 * Chillytag
 We used a C++ library to generate easily recognizable tags.
+[Tutorial https://github.com/pbecker93/PyChiliTagDetect].
 * qv4l2
 This application allows you to control the driver settings of the PS3EYE.
 * Mosquito